Tyrrrz/CliFx/Readme.md

 It is possible to gracefully cancel execution of a command and preform any necessary cleanup.
 By default an app gets forcefully killed when it receives an interrupt signal (Ctrl+C or Ctrl+Break).
 You can call `console.GetCancellationToken()` to override the default behavior and get `CancellationToken` that represents the first interrupt signal.
 Second interrupt signal terminates an app immediately.
 Note that the code that executes before the first call to `GetCancellationToken` will not be cancellation aware.

 You can pass `CancellationToken` around and check its state.
-Make sure you catch `TaskCancelledException`, `OperationCancelledException` with other possible cancellation exceptions.

 Cancelled or terminated app returns non-zero exit code.